lauraschaposnik/old/_pages/events.md

 I draw a lot of inspiration for my research and teaching through interactions with people across fields, and because of this I keep an active role organizing international events, graduate schools and outreach events.
-Below you can find a quasi complete list of the 40+ different events I have organized.
+Below you can find a quasi complete list of the <b>40+ different events</b> I have organized.

 {%- for y in page.years %}